ashishsaud2025/latex-cowrite/README.md

 ### 5. Build the real-time collaboration bundle

 Real-time collaborative editing is powered by [Yjs](https://yjs.dev), which is published as ES modules meant for a bundler.
-Since the rest of this app's frontend intentionally has no build step (CodeMirror is loaded from a CDN `<script>` tag, and `app.js` is a plain script), only this piece gets pre-bundled, into `public/collab-bundle.js`:
+The rest of the app's frontend uses native ES modules directly in the browser (loaded via `<script type="module">` in `public/index.html`, with source under `public/js/`), so only the Yjs pieces get pre-bundled, into `public/collab-bundle.js`:

 ```bash
 npm run build